-Sustainable Does this financial product have a sustainable i nvestment objective? investment means an investment in an X Yes No economic activity that X It made sustainable investments It promoted Environmental/Social contributes to an environmental or with an environmental objective: (E/S) characteristics and while it did social objective, 36.0% not have as its objective a provided that the sustainable investment, it had a investment does not x in economic activities that qualify as proportion of % of sustainable significantly harm any environmentally sustainable under environmental or the EU Taxonomy investments social objective and with an environmental objective in that the investee in economic activities that do not economic activities that qualify as companies follow qualify as environmentally environmentally sustainable under good governance practices. sustainable under the EU Taxonomy the EU Taxonomy practices. · with an environmental objective in The EU Taxonomy is a economic activities that do not classification system qualify as environmentally laid down in sustainable under the EU Taxonomy Regulation (EU) 2020/852, establishing with a social objective a list of environmentally sustainable economic X It made sustainable investments It promoted E/S characteristics, but activities. with a social objective: 62.9% did not make any sustainable That Regulation does 3 000iai 00jeunte.
-02:0/0 investments not lay down a list of investinents socially systemable socially sustainable economic activities.
+investment means an investment in an •• X Yes •• No It made sustainable investments with an environmental objective: 33.3% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does It made sustainable investments with a social objective: 65.8% It promoted E/S characteristics, but did not make any sustainable investments investments not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.